jwong65/Turn-Based/README.md

 ### Basic animation resources
 Web3 resource for drawImage [W3](https://www.w3schools.com/jsref/canvas_drawimage.asp). <br />
 MDN resource for animation, used drawImage as reference [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_animations). <br />
-Previous project and spritework was done in this repository [Web-Game](https://github.com/jwong65/WebGame)
+Previous project and spritework was done in this repository [Web-Game](https://github.com/jwong65/WebGame).
+Part of the readme is based on the work done in this previous project.

 ### Javascript Resources
 Using switch cases, [MDN resource](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) that evaluates an expression and will execute if the case matches.
 This was used for the event-listener instead of if-else cases. <br />